TeamCity supports Git out of the box. Git source control with Azure DevOps Services is supported (see authentication notes below ).

 Specify a valid username (if there is no username in the clone URL; the username specified here overrides the username from the URL) and a password to be used to clone the repository.

-You can use a personal access token instead of a password to authenticate to Azure DevOps Services.
-Note that TeamCity does not support token authentication to hosted Azure DevOps Server (formerly, Team Foundation Server) installations.
+You can use a personal access token instead of a password to authenticate in GitHub, Azure DevOps Services, GitLab, and Bitbucket.

 For all available options to connect to GitHub, see the comment.